Stargard Shaker

-The Stargard Shaker (German name: Stargarder Zitterhals, French name: Trembleur de Stargard), also called Zitterhall (Zitterhals, sg. 'trembling neck pigeon', Zitterhälse, pl. 'trembling necks'), is a breed of fancy pigeon developed over many years of selective breeding.
+The Stargard Shaker (Stargardzki pulsujący; Stargarder Zitterhals; Trembleur de Stargard), also called the Zitterhall (Zitterhals, sg. 'trembling neck pigeon', Zitterhälse, pl. 'trembling necks'), is a breed of fancy pigeon developed over many years of selective breeding.
 Originally developed in Pomerania.

-Zitterhals have curved swan-like necks that tremble or shake in a way similar to Fantail pigeons.
-A Zitterhals pigeon was one of the champions at the 2007 NPA Grand Nationals.
+According to the Entente Européenne d'Aviculture et de Cuniculture the breed is classed within the Tumblers and Highfliers group.
+Stargard Shakers have curved swan-like necks that tremble or shake in a way similar to Fantail pigeons.
+A Stargard Shaker was one of the champions at the Grand Nationals of the National Pigeon Association in 2007.